NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Competition

-Here are some factors to consider:
+Here are some key factors to consider when it comes to understanding the competition:

 Don’t select a product that has a low entry barrier.

-The more difficult to enter a new market, the fewer new sellers will pose a threat to your product.
+On the other hand, the more difficult to enter a new market, the fewer new sellers will pose a threat to your product.
+Therefore, look for products that require a relatively high capital investment, unique features, or strong differentiations from other products.

 These types of products can help you avoid direct competition and create a niche market for yourself.

-No Big Brands in the Product Category
+No Big Brands in the product category

 The Number of Sellers

-Generally, if there are too many sellers for a product, it means that the product is highly competitive, and you may have difficulty breaking into the market.
+Tracking the number of sellers should be a no-brainer – it can indicate the level of competition and the demand for that product.
+Generally, if there are too many sellers for a product, it would mean that the product is highly competitive, and you may have difficulty breaking into the market or succeeding once you’re in.

 Profitability